SEUNGHO-Y00/ProfessionalStudy/WOBC/IncidentHandlingLabs.md

 * Performing Incident Response in a Windows Environment

+  - Students will collect volatile data from a compromised machine.

 * Improve IT Security by Using Incident Response Tools

 * Manage Incidents by Using Incident Response Tools